 - As soon as the biscuits are baked remove from the oven and allow to cool completly on the tray.

-- Whilst the biscuit fingers are cooling it is worth making the White chocolate ganache that will be piped on the underside of the fingers and used to sandwich them together.
+- While the biscuit fingers are cooling make the chocolate ganache that will be piped on the underside of the fingers for sandwiching together.

 - In a heatproof, microwaveable jug add the white chocolate and double cream.